dapphub/ds-spell/README.md

 Note that the spell is only marked as 'done' if the CALL it makes succeeds, meaning it did not end in an exceptional condition and it did not revert.
 Conversely, contracts that use return values instead of exceptions to signal errors could be successfully called without having the effect you might desire.
-"Approving" spells to take action on a system generally requires the system to use exception-based error handling.
+"Approving" spells to take action on a system after the spell is deployed generally requires the system to use exception-based error handling to avoid griefing.

 ```